 This cake is basically like a delicious a red velvet cake without food coloring and made with dark chocolate instead of cacao.
 So good!

-To make this cake, you will need (see all quantities below):
+To make this Beetroot and Chocolate Cake, you will need

 - Beetroots, pre-cooked